Mike-Gao/occt/dox/user_guides/xde/xde.md

 @subsection occt_xde_2_11 Kinematics

 In XDE Document Kinematics is managed via *XCAFDoc_KinematicTool*.
-The Kinematic pair entities are described by two attributes
-*XCAFDoc_KinematicPair* and *XCAFDoc_KinematicPairValue (optional)*.
-The second attribute is a dependant attribute, it cannot be assigned to label without the main attribute or to a label with the main attribute of another kinematic pair type.

 @subsubsection occt_xde_2_11_1 Creation

 All kinematic data refers to the mechanism, so, first of all, it needs to *AddMechanism*, this method creates a new mechanism and two empty subfolders for links and joints.
 The next step is specifying of links (mechanism details)  via *AddLink* and *SetLink* commands.
-The last step of kinematic graph creation is adding of joints with using *AddJoint* and *SetJoint* commands.
+The next step is adding of joints with using *AddJoint* and *SetJoint* commands.
+The last step of kinematic graph creationp is specifying of states (optional) via *AddState*, *AddValue* and *SetValue* commands.

 Here is an example of creating a new mechanism and adding a new joint with two links:
 ~~~~~